 “California Foot & Ankle Institute performed an arthroscopy and found that the cartilage in my ankle had been severely damaged and, with minimally invasive surgery, my ankle was repaired.
 The procedure was performed on an outpatient basis in an ambulatory surgery center.
 Had I not had the surgery, I would still be suffering from the problem with a diagnosis of a bad sprain.”

 We seek to address your ankle problems with treatments that are as conservative and minimally invasive as possible.
 While full surgery may be required in some cases, we do not opt for it unless it is absolutely necessary.

 Seeing ankle pain or instability as a normal or unavoidable part of life is not only an incorrect way of thinking; it is a dangerous one.
 Ankle injuries that don’t receive full, proper treatment can contribute to new injuries down the road, resulting in even worse chronic pain.
+This can lead to a condition known as chronic ankle instability.
 The sooner that ankle problems are addressed, the more effective treatments tend to be.

 If you are suffering from an Ankle injury, do not hesitate to call us (949) 833-3406 or request an appointment online.
 Our doctors are well-versed in this condition and can develop an effective treatment course to get you back in action as soon as possible.